catherine-n/climateplus2025/1.Annotation_checking/README.md

-# Annotation cheecking and confution matrix
+# Annotation checking and confusion matrix

-## Step 1 set the input data
+## Step 1 Set the input data

 Before launching the tool, ensure the following: